BoomSec/Megapixel-IP-Camera-POC/README.md

-# Megapixel IP Camera Default Credentials Exploitation Proof of Concept
+# Megapixel IP Camera Default Credentials Exploit POC

 This Python script is a proof of concept for exploiting default credentials in Megapixel IP Cameras.
 The code attempts to change a visual setting on the security camera by sending a network request using a provided list of IP addresses and ports and default credentials.